OSCI maintained services are maintained using the OSAS/community-cage-infra-ansible repository on GitLab. Contributions are welcome.

 All machines with a public IP address are currently reachable through SSH with keys.
-OSAS admins keys are automatically installed via Ansible, user root access may also be available on a case-by-case basis.
+OSCI admins keys are automatically installed via Ansible, user root access may also be available on a case-by-case basis.

-You can reach the host using its internal DNS name or IP by adding the
+You can reach the host using its internal DNS name or IP using:

 To simplify administration of your hosts via Ansible, you can create a

-osci_internal_zone group with all hosts in internal VLANs, and create
+osci_internal_zone group with all hosts in the Internal VLAN, and create

 All bare metal machines or equipments are accessible for administration tasks via the management VLAN:

 - SSH gives access to a shell or a CLI (for switches or CMM)